-All localities saw a population growth except for Franklin in 2022.
-Suffolk and Isle of Wight have seen a steady growth in population over the last 9 years while population has declined in Franklin over the same time period.
+All localities saw a population growth in 2023.
+Suffolk and Isle of Wight have seen a steady growth in population over the last 9 years while this is the first time in 9 years that Franklin has seen a significant increase.